ConcernedCitizen2025/Project2025-Assistant/_questions/090-us-relations-china-trade-technology-human-rights.md

 ---
 layout: question
-title: "Relations with China"
+title: "U.S.-China Relations in Project 2025: Trade, Technology, and Human Rights"
+description: "Explore Project 2025's approach to U.S.-China relations, focusing on trade, technology, and human rights.
+Assess the potential risks of tariffs, technological decoupling, and strained international cooperation."
 ---

+# U.S.-China Relations in Project 2025: Trade, Technology, and Human Rights

-### *How does Project 2025 propose to handle relations with China, especially regarding trade, technology, and human rights issues?*
+## *How does Project 2025 propose to handle relations with China, especially regarding trade, technology, and human rights issues?*

-# Project 2025’s Approach to U.S.-China Relations: A Detailed Analysis

 **Introduction**

-China’s rise as a global superpower presents significant challenges and opportunities for U.S. foreign policy.
-Project 2025 outlines a strategy for handling relations with China, focusing on three critical areas: trade, technology, and human rights.
-This analysis explores how Project 2025 proposes to navigate these complex issues, assessing the potential impact on U.S. interests, global stability, and the preservation of democratic values.
+As China continues to rise as a global superpower, U.S.-China relations have become a central issue in American foreign policy.
+Project 2025 outlines a bold approach to managing these relations, emphasizing key areas like trade, technology, and human rights.
+By advocating for aggressive trade measures, technological decoupling, and a firm stance on human rights violations, the plan seeks to protect American interests.
+However, this confrontational strategy could escalate tensions, disrupt global cooperation, and impact both U.S. democracy and international stability.
+In this analysis, we examine how Project 2025's proposals could reshape the complex relationship between the two nations.

 **Trade Relations with China**